clojuredocs/guides/articles/language/concurrency_and_parallelism.md

   <tbody>
     <tr>
       <td>Concurrency</td>
-      <td>when multiple are making progress, whether it is via time-slicing or parallelism</td>
+      <td>When multiple are making progress, whether it is via time-slicing or parallelism</td>
     </tr>
     <tr>
       <td>Parallelism</td>